Inversion-Based Style Transfer with Diffusion Models: Introduction

-To demonstrate the effectiveness of our method, we conduct comprehensive experiments, applying our method to numerous images of various artists and styles.
-All of the experiments show that our method produces impressive results, generating artistic images that both imitate well the creative attributes to a high degree, and achieve content consistent with the input natural images or textual descriptions.
+To demonstrate the effectiveness of InST, we conduct comprehensive experiments, applying our method to numerous images of various artists and styles.
+All of the experiments show that our InST produces outstanding results, generating artistic images that both imitate well the style attributes to a high degree, and achieve content consistent with the input natural images or text descriptions.
 We demonstrate much improved visual quality and artistic consistency as compared to state-of-the-art approaches.
 These outcomes demonstrate the generality, precision and adaptability of our method.